blazecolby/zoom-demo/README.md

 - Go to your apps and click on 'Hello'
 - You should see a welcome message with a few data points.

-Tech stack: react js, node.js, express, running on ngrok,
+Tech stack: react js, node.js, express, running on ngrok, docker